bookofproofs/bookofproofs.github.io/_sources/history/18th-century/morgan-william.md

 **William Morgan** was an early actuary.

 ### Mathematical Profile (Excerpt):
-* Although originally intending to follow his father's profession as a doctor, William Morgan did not follow that profession.
-* Instead, following the recommendation from his uncle Dr Richard Price, D.D., F.R.S.
-(1723-1791) -- a Doctor of Divinity and a honorary LL.D. from Yale University in the U.S.A. -- Morgan joined Equitable Life in 1774 as Assistant Actuary.
-* He was the great grandfather of Augustus de Morgan who married the daughter of William Frend (1758-1827), Actuary of the Rock Insurance Company and who had been 2nd Wrangler in the Cambridge Mathematics Tripos of 1780.
 * It is apparent that, prior to joining the Society, William Morgan knew little mathematics.
 * That reply started William on his career at Equitable Life.
 * The tuition that William Morgan received from Dr Price (and Morgan's will to learn) must have been so good that in 1775, only a year after joining Equitable Life, William Morgan was appointed the Actuary of the Society.